Edward McHugh (politician)

 Edward J McHugh (1846 – 28 August 1900), also known as Edward M'Hugh, was an Irish nationalist politician.
 He was an Anti-Parnellite Irish National Federation Member of Parliament (MP) for South Armagh from 1892 until his death.

-He was first elected at the 1892 general election, when he stood against the sitting Parnellite MP Alexander Blane.
+The director and principal proprietor of a large drapery in Belfast, he was first elected at the 1892 general election, when he stood against the sitting Parnellite MP Alexander Blane.
 McHugh won a comfortable victory over the Unionist candidate, while Blane secured barely 1% of the votes.
 McHugh was re-elected in 1886, with a wide margin over another Unionist candidate, and held the seat until his death in August 1900.
 No by-election was held for his seat before Parliament was dissolved for the general election in October 1900.